steqeq/0000/docs/reference/env-variables.rst

         | This is the numbering of the RPM package itself, i.e. the version of the packaging and not the version of the content.
       - 1, 2, 3...

-Environment variables affecting the hipamd backend of project clr.
+The following table contains the environment variables effecting the hipamd backend of project clr.

 .. list-table::
     :widths: 85,15